- Japanese Candy and Snack Gift Box

 Cast iron teapots have been used in Japan’s fabled tea ceremonies, dating back to the 17th century.
 Primula’s exquisite cast iron teapot designs are inspired by traditional Japanese culture.
 This Primula teapot with infuser for loose leaf tea has a cast iron body to preserve heat and a loose tea infuser to maximize each tea’s delicate flavors and aroma.

-Furoshiki cloth is a traditional Japanese wrapping cloth, mainly used to transport clothes, gifts, or other goods.
-Sometimes food, especially, bento boxes is usually wrapped in a furoshiki.
+Furoshiki cloth is a traditional Japanese wrapping cloth mainly used to transport clothes, gifts, or other goods.
+Sometimes food, especially bento boxes are usually wrapped in a furoshiki.
 So don’t forget to wrap your Japanese gifts in it!
-This one has a beautiful sakura pattern, but you can find Furoshiki in just about any color or pattern.
+This one has a beautiful cat pattern, but you can find Furoshiki in just about any color or pattern.

 These tumblers feature double-wall insulated construction that keeps drinks hot or cold longer and reduces condensation to prevent rings on your table.
 Made with strong, impact-resistant BPA-free material means these water bottles can take a tumble without shattering and won’t retain tastes or odors.
 Our 24oz classic water bottle features a BPA-free lid.